CLOSE

 Profile

 Mr. Delcroix was born in Belgium, and joined NTT in 2012 after completing his post doctorate studies there.
-After moving to Japan in 2003, he gained experienced as an intern at NTT Laboratories, through research activities at his university, and by working at other corporations, before entering NTT Laboratories.
-He has no problem with conversational Japanese, thanks to his long stay in the country, but still has sometimes difficulty understanding the Kansai dialect spoken by his wife's side of the family.
+After moving to Japan in 2003, he gained experienced as an intern at NTT R&D, through research activities at his university, and by working at other corporations, before entering NTT R&D. He has no problem with conversational Japanese, thanks to his long stay in the country, but still has sometimes difficulty understanding the Kansai dialect spoken by his wife's side of the family.

 When I first joined NTT as an intern, I worked on dereverberation technology for voice recordings.
 This research centered on removing noise and echoes found in sound recordings made with for example IC recorders.
 Later, I shifted to automatic speech recognition research, and I am now researching speech recognition technology that allows for highly precise recognition even with noise and reverberation interferences.
 The theme of my research has moved from signal processing to speech recognition technology, but focusing on the problem of noise and reverberation.
 This means the knowledge I gained from past research is still applicable, and I feel as though the contents of my research has evolved gradually and naturally.

-NTT Laboratories not only employs a number of renowned researchers, but many more visit our company to meet with them, making for ample opportunities to exchange ideas.
+NTT R&D not only employs a number of renowned researchers, but many more visit our company to meet with them, making for ample opportunities to exchange ideas.
 Of course I actively participate in academic conferences abroad, joining in discussions there, as well as visiting local universities.
 In fact I have even planned workshops with fellow speech recognition researchers at several universities in Germany, the U.S., Israel etc.

 Fascination with my research has certainly been a major part of why I chose to stay in Japan ever since my first internship here in 2003, but the simple joys of living in Japan have also been a reason for me to stay.
 Public safety makes everyday life easier, and Japanese food is delicious.
 There are a lot of things I didn't notice until I moved here.
 One thing that certainly surprised me was how incredibly westerners like myself, tend to stand out.